Using Emotion Nouns

 now called the 'Eye-Zen English' family of Rational Emoto-Linguistics, had, together with our

-personal experience in a shared discovery of the state of being that the word 'equanimity'
+personal experiences in shared discovery of the state of being that the word 'equanimity'

 symbolizes, had facilitated discovery of 'the crucial difference'.
 Together, we had empowered